portovep/pabloporto.me/content/posts/seven-lessons-i-wish-i-knew-as-a-junior-software-engineer.md

 **This can be a bit of a controversial advice, but I believe the best engineers I worked with were well-rounded.** They understood the end-to-end software development process, the product and the business problem they were trying to solve.
 They were not afraid to speak up and suggest improvements in areas not related with their main role.

-Becoming a [generalizing specialist](https://www.agilemodeling.com/essays/generalizingSpecialists.htm) has allowed me to make an impact quicker when starting a new project from scrach or jumping into an existing one. **Going broad and learning how to be well-rounded is the second best super-skill you can spend time on after learning how to learn.**
+Becoming a [generalizing specialist](https://www.agilemodeling.com/essays/generalizingSpecialists.htm) allowed me to make an impact quicker when starting a new project from scrach or jumping into an existing one. **Going broad and learning how to be well-rounded is the second best super-skill you can spend time on after learning how to learn.**

 ## 7. Share your journey